TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

    We'll then set up an **Executor Service**
    **Helps us in sending data concurrently through multiple threads** --> improving throughput
                                 ⬇️
-**'Serialising' our trip objects** --> meaning we'll convert into JSON and to a ByteBuffer
+**'Serialising' our trip objects** --> meaning we'll convert into JSON and send to a ByteBuffer
                                 ⬇️
 We will then **send to our stream asynchronously using Completable Future**
                         ⬇️